In the menu bar, you’ll find some more tools and shortcuts.

 Complete - This links each panorama to every other panorama in the tour.

 Remove All Links - Click to remove all point hotspot types that are a Tour Node.
+If multiple nodes are selected, the links between them will be removed.
 This is especially useful for trying out different Automatic Linking methods.

 - Window Arrangements – Saves your window layouts.